Modding an iPod Classic - 1 TB and bigger battery

 Another good resource is the 3rd party extended Battery guide.
 You can find them on AliExpress as well and double-check which one will most likely fit in your iPod Classic model.

 I also discovered the Elite Obsolete Electronics website.
 You can buy replacement parts, batteries, and even whole iPods there as well.
 Maybe worth a look.
-I think I heard that name in one of the DankPods videos and visited the site imediatly.
+I think I heard that name in one of the DankPods videos and visited the site immediately.
 Hope it helps!

 How do I find the right iPod model?